Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: Calculations and discussions

-With 3NF included, we see that the agreements with experimental spectra are significantly improved in both SM and GSM calculations for the mirror partners $^{16}$F and $^{16}$N, as shown in Fig.~\ref{fn16}.
-The chiral 2NF plus 3NF EM1.8/2.0 interaction~\cite{PhysRevC.83.031301} was used in these SM and GSM calculations.
+With the 3NF included (e.g., using the EM1.8/2.0 interaction), the agreements with experimental spectra are significantly improved in both SM and GSM calculations for the mirror partners $^{16}$F and $^{16}$N, as shown in Fig.~\ref{fn16}.
 The correct level ordering in the $^{16}$N spectrum is reproduced in both SM and GSM calculations when 3NF is included.
-In $^{16}$F, however, the SM calculation without the continuum effect included cannot give the correct order between the $1^-$ and $2^-$ levels, compared with data, while the GSM calculation with both 3NF and continuum coupling included provides the correct order of the two levels.

-The present GSM calculations show that the $^{16}$F configurations in the $0^-$ g.s. and $1^-$ excited states are mainly composed of $\pi s_{1/2}\otimes \nu 0p_{1/2}$, whereas the $2^-$ and $3^-$ states primarily consist of $\pi d_{5/2}\otimes \nu 0p_{1/2}$.
-Although the $\pi 0d_{5/2}$ orbital is more unbound than the $\pi 1s_{1/2}$ orbital, the presence of the $l=2$ centrifugal barrier in the $d$-wave weakens the coupling to the continuum.
-Since there is no centrifugal barrier with $l = 0$, the wave function of the $s$-wave is more spread in space, resulting in a stronger coupling to the continuum, and thus a significant drop in the $0^-$ and $1^-$ energies~\cite{ZHANG2022136958}.
+In $^{16}$F, however, the SM calculation without the continuum effect included cannot give the correct order between the $1^-$ and $2^-$ levels compared with data, while the GSM calculation with both 3NF and continuum coupling included provides a correct order of the two levels.
+The GSM calculation shows that the $1^-$ excited state in $^{16}$F is mainly composed of the $\pi s_{1/2}\otimes\nu 0p_{1/2}$ configuration, whereas the $2^-$ excited state primarily consists of $\pi d_{5/2}\otimes\nu 0p_{1/2}$.
+Since there is no centrifugal barrier with $l=0$, the wave function of the $s$-wave is more spread in space, resulting in a stronger coupling to the continuum, and thus a lower energy for the $1^-$ state.
+This corrects the level order between the $1^-$ and $2^-$ states.
 From the experimental and calculated resonance widths of the unbound $^{16}\text{F}$ states, indeed, the states containing a significant component of the $s$ partial wave, e.g., the $0^-$ and $1^-$ levels, have broader resonance widths.
 Therefore, to describe the nature of weakly bound and unbound nuclei, a rigorous treatment of the asymptotic behavior of the single-particle wave functions and their coupling to the scattering continuum is necessary.
 Nevertheless, for $^{16}\text{F}$ and $^{16}\text{N}$, the 3NF is the first important factor to improve the spectrum description, as shown in Fig.~\ref{fn16}.